-This section describes how to install Red Hat 6.2 base Linux on an SGIconsole system.
+Install Red Hat 6.2 base Linux on an SGIconsole system.

-Your SGIconsole machine probably arrived with the Red Hat 6.2 base Linux distribution and SGIconsole 1.0 software preinstalled.
+Your SGIconsole machine probably arrived with the Red Hat 6.2 base Linux distribution and SGIconsole 1.1 software preinstalled.
 If so, when you power up the system it will prompt you for information to configure Red Hat 6.2 Linux.
-For instructions on configuring Red Hat 6.2 Linux for use with SGIconsole, go to "Configuring Red Hat 6.2 Base Linux", page 11.